What are comparatives and superlatives?

 - When the adjective ends in -e we drop it and add -er and -est: large / larger / largest

 - Adjectives that end in one consonant double it before adding -er and -est: red / redder / reddest

 - Adjectives ending in -y change it to i and add -er and -est: juicy / juicier / juiciest

-- Adverbs ending in -ly usually add the words 'more' (comparative form) and 'most' (superlative form): slow / more slowly / most slowly; lazily / most lazily / most lazily
+- Adverbs ending in -ly usually add the words 'more' (comparative form) and 'most' (superlative form): slow / more slowly / most slowly; lazily / more lazily / most lazily

-- Some adjectives use 'more' for the comparative form and 'most' or the superlative: famous / more famous / most famous
+- Some adjectives use 'more' for the comparative form and 'most' for the superlative: famous / more famous / most famous

 - Some comparative and superlative forms of adjectives and adverbs are irregular: bad / worse / worst; much / more / most; well / better / best